FrankWorldview/blockchain/solidity/React.md

 The main difference between useState and useEffect in React lies in their purpose and functionality:

 1. Purpose:
-!useState: Used to create and manage state within a functional component.
+useState: Used to create and manage state within a functional component.
 It stores values that can change over time, and when you update these values, React re-renders the component to reflect the new state.
 useEffect: Used to manage side effects in a component, which are operations that don’t directly impact the rendered output but might involve asynchronous work, external interactions, or clean-up actions.
 Examples include fetching data, setting up subscriptions, updating the DOM, or managing timers.

 2. Usage: